icyleaf/cocoapods-static-store/README.md

-# cocoapods-store
+# cocoapods-static-store

 **NOTE:** This plugin is in very early stages so YMMV and avoid running on repos with unstaged changes.

-cocoapods-store is a plugin that lets you load push and pull dependencies to and from an s3 bucket.
+cocoapods-store is a plugin that lets you load push and pull dependencies to and from an s3 or MinIO bucket.

 Pushes are keyed against the commit they are linked to the commit allowing them to be pulled on demand.